 From the duck pond, public art, the river backdrop and miles of both manicured paths and more natural trails, Alton Baker Park makes for another lovely fall photo destination.
 Pose on a footbridge, down by the water or show off your active side cycling on the trails.

 - The Simpsons Mural in Springfield, or in front of any of the region's beautiful murals that resonates with you.

 - On top of Spencer Butte (big climb, big rewards).

 - Covered Bridges — Cottage Grove has six, and these historic landmarks make lovely backdrops.

 - Wayne Morse Family Farm — a small park with leafy trails and grassy lawns.

 Quick Photo Tips:

-- If using a smartphone, don't use zoom, step closer to your subject.
+- If using a smartphone, try stepping closer to your subject instead of using zoom.

 - Make sure your lens is clean.

 - Take lots of shots!
 You can always delete later.

 - When shooting children, make a game of posing to keep them interested.
 Sometimes it helps to get the silly shots out of the way first.

 - If you're trying to get the whole family in the shot, don't forget your tripod.